gougoudata/vtools/README.md

 - Read [this](http://xach.livejournal.com/278047.html?thread=674335) and get your system set up.
 Then load the system like so:
 <pre><code>CL-USER> (ql:quickload "vtools")</code></pre>

+- Put the `get-enegies.sh` script in your path.
+Then change the special variable `*get-energies-script*` appropriately.

 - You'll usually want to be lazy and just summarize the energies.
 This is how you do it:

 <pre><code>CL-USER> (vtools:summarize-energies *vasp-root-dir* "dir-regex")</code></pre>